alexeykhan/amocrm/README.md

 **Step №1: Redirect user to the authorization page.**

-User grants access to their accounts and is redirected back to `redirect_url` with `referer` and `code` GET-parametetes attached.
+User grants access to their account and is redirected back with `referer` and `code` GET-parameters attached.

 ```go
 amoCRM := amocrm.New("clientID", "clientSecret", "redirectURL")